mpetavy/prunsrv/README.md

 ### Differences to Apache PRUNSRV

+* Tried to be parameter compatible with Apache PRUNSRV
 * Works only with "Java" mode (no "jvm" or "exe" mode supported)
-* Calls the static "StartClass" "main" static method with "StartMethod" argument
+* Calls in the "StartClass" the static method "main" with "StartMethod" name as an argument to Arg []String
-* Calls the static "StopClass" "main" static method with "StopMethod" argument
+* Calls in the "StopClass" the static method "main" with "StopMethod" name as an argument to Arg []String
 * Executes Java executable as separated processes, so no "jvm.dll" integration
-* Calls Java static methods for "Start" and "Stop"
 * No dependencies on naming of Java static methods
-* Stores service configuration as JSON file to "ProgramData/prunsrv" (Windows) or "etc" (*nix)
+* Stores service configuration as JSON file to "ProgramData/prunsrv/\<servicename\>.json" (Windows) or "etc" (*nix)

 ### Supported commands